Rapido (comics)

-Rapido (Roussel Dupont) is a fictional character, a supervillain appearing in American comic books published by Marvel Comics.
+Rapido (Roussel Dupont) is a supervillain appearing in American comic books published by Marvel Comics.
 Created by Dan Abnett, Andy Lanning, and Doug Braithwaite, the character made his first appearance in The Punisher Vol. 2, #65 (June 1992).
 He is an enemy of the Punisher.

 Publication history

 Rapido was introduced in the "Eurohit" story-arc that ran through The Punisher Vol. 2, #64-70, and returned in the "Suicide Run" installments The Punisher War Journal Vol. 1, #61 and The Punisher War Zone Vol. 1, #23, as well as the "Eurohit" sequel contained within The Punisher Annual Vol. 2, #7.
 After an absence of seventeen years, the character reappeared in the one-shot Fear Itself: The Black Widow, and a storyline that occurred in Captain America and Iron Man #633-635.

 Rapido also received entries in the handbooks Marvel Encyclopedia #5 (which revealed his real name) and Civil War: Battle Damage Report.